oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsRetailProductMetadata.md

 `func (o *CatalogsRetailProductMetadata) UnsetSalePrice()`

 UnsetSalePrice ensures that no value is present for SalePrice, not even an explicit nil
-### GetCurrency

-`func (o *CatalogsRetailProductMetadata) GetCurrency() NonNullableCatalogsCurrency`

-GetCurrency returns the Currency field if non-nil, zero value otherwise.

-### GetCurrencyOk

-`func (o *CatalogsRetailProductMetadata) GetCurrencyOk() (*NonNullableCatalogsCurrency, bool)`

-GetCurrencyOk returns a tuple with the Currency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCurrency

-`func (o *CatalogsRetailProductMetadata) SetCurrency(v NonNullableCatalogsCurrency)`

-SetCurrency sets Currency field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)